 - Sudden increase in swelling in the feet, hands and face, maybe accompanied by a headache or feeling generally unwell: can be a sign of pre-eclampsia and should be investigated as soon as possible

 - Feeling unwell before or during exercise: if you already have a headache, chest pain, are short of breath or feel dizzy before exercise, it is not a good idea to add the extra load of a workout to your body.
 These symptoms during exercise are also warning signs to stop

 - Calf pain or swelling: should be investigated for possible deep vein thrombosis

 - Pelvic floor trouble: leakage, heaviness or urgency are all signs of pelvic floor dysfunction.
-Make sure you seek advice from a Women’s Health Physiotherapist if this occurs
+Make sure you seek advice from a health professional if this occurs

 You should avoid exercising lying on your back after 16 weeks of pregnancy.